 For the longest time, medical professionals have attempted to find a ‘cure’ for menopausal symptoms.
 However, that one ‘magic pill’ to cure menopause remains undiscovered as of now.
 Many medical professionals prescribe medications that help manage menopause symptoms.
 These can work for some, but not every perimenopausal woman is able or interested in taking medication.
 Certain homeopathic treatments potentially can alleviate the severity of symptoms, making menopause more bearable.
 One such solution is essential oils for menopause, which are often used in aromatherapy.

 During menopause, women experience low levels of estrogen in the body.
-Since the hormone is essential for regulating various body functions, low levels can significantly impact one’s quality of life.
+Since estrogen is essential for regulating various body functions, low levels can significantly impact one’s quality of life.

 Essential oils can be used in two ways:

 - Inhaled directly or through a diffuser

 - Diluted with a carrier oil and applied to the skin

 Research indicates that women who used essential oils as part of an aromatherapy massage experienced a greater reduction in the severity of menopausal symptoms.
 Hence, here are a few effective essential oils for menopause symptoms.

 - Bergamot relaxes the body and mind